aryn-ai/sycamore/README.md

 By default, the Quickstart downloads and ingests [this PDF](http://sortbenchmark.org/2004_Nsort_Minutesort.pdf) from the [Sort Benchmark website](http://www.sortbenchmark.org).
 However, you may want to ingest the whole Sort Benchmark website dataset to search over more documents.
 This dataset includes many PDFs and the acutal HTML pages themselves, and has a variety of tables (some very poorly formatted!) and figures.
 After loading this data, you can experiment with how Aryn Search can answer questions on this unstructured dataset.

-Keep the Aryn Stack running from the previous example.
+Optional: Keep the Aryn Stack running from the previous example.
+If you shut it down, restart it using the compose command from the prior section.

 You will now crawl the the Sort Benchmark website and add the rest of the data:

 1. Run the Sycamore HTTP Crawler container with an additional parameter:
 ```